 Cleaning up after your pets not only keeps your community clean, it can also prevent or decrease health problems affecting your pets or your family.

-Clean your yard daily or every other day to prevent:
+Clean your yard daily to control:

 You have many choices when it comes to cleaning up your yard.
 You can choose to hire a pick up service or do it yourself.
 Products you may find useful include Dispoz-A-Scoop, pet waste shovels or rakes with pans, or any in-ground digester system.